 - Monitoring: If any of your systems fail, or your testing rules reveal a data inaccuracy, you’ll want to know about it.
-Your monitoring system escalates problems, alerting your team so they can take action immediately.
+Your monitoring system should escalate problems, alerting your team so they can take action immediately.
 You’ll likely want to integrate this with the other monitoring and alerting systems you use for other aspects of your technology infrastructure.

 - Recovery: It’s not a question of if, but when, your ETL process will fail.
-You just need to be prepared for when it happens.
-Your data warehouse might go down, an extraction job might fail, a SaaS API temporarily go down or start sending you nonconforming data.
+You need to be prepared for when it happens.
+Your data warehouse might go down, an extraction job might fail, a SaaS API might temporarily go down or start sending you nonconforming data.
 Your architecture needs to plan for failure and have recovery mechanisms in place for when it happens.

-- ETL Testing: In addition to recovery options, you want checks and balances in place to test data accuracy.
-Bilal Mahmood wrote a great piece outlining the seven most common data inaccuracies, and the rules to test for them.
+- ETL testing: In addition to recovery options, you want checks and balances in place to test data accuracy.
+Bilal Mahmood wrote a great piece outlining the seven most common data inaccuracies and the rules to test for them.